"Coffee fuelled discussions at 3 am". 4th October 2021.

 The game of "Precious vase!"

-- A offers B a precious vase.
+• A offers B (and B is a precious vase enthusiast) a precious vase.

-- A sees B's enthusiasm, and 'accidently' trips.
+• A sees B's enthusiasm, and trips.

-- A's reason for a cover story: avoiding confrontation with own uncomfortable feelings.
-A drops the vase at the last minuites, only A can know why!
-A's solution: ' I'd rather no one had the vase than to explain how I really feel'.
+• A's process: ' I'd rather no one had the vase than to explain how I really feel'.

+I was careful not to show disappointment.
+The imaginary coffee spilt, cups, books, articles and discussions, are shattered, vase like on the floor.
 I focus on the present.
 I'm very aware that I don't want him to lecture me about how to do therapy.
 I've explained that my research project is about post traumatic growth, he has told me about trauma; the developmental cause and the cure.
 Totally missing the point!
 My research is about altered states; about how traumatized people haul themselves up out of nightmare and into the world once more through their interpretation of events, as perceived through their heightened experience.

 What I'm looking at and thinking about isn't part of his universe?